I've been diagnosed with LADA — latent autoimmune diabetes in adults. What's the difference between it and other forms of diabetes?

 Answer From M. Regina Castro, M.D.

-Many researchers believe LADA, sometimes called type 1.5 diabetes, is a subtype of type 1 diabetes.
+Many researchers believe LADA, sometimes called type 1.5 diabetes, is a subtype of type 1 diabetes, while others do not recognize it as a distinct entity.
 Other researchers believe diabetes occurs on a continuum, with LADA falling between type 1 and type 2 diabetes.

 People who have LADA are usually over age 30.
 Because they're older when symptoms develop than is typical for someone with type 1 diabetes and because initially their pancreases still produce some insulin, people with LADA are often misdiagnosed with type 2 diabetes.